CTristan/Spawn.HDT.DustUtility/README.md

 * Nothing to do for now...

 # Hearthstone Pack History
-Also take a look at the [Hearthstone Pack History](https://github.com/CLJunge/Spawn.HearthstonePackHistory).
+Also take a look at the [Hearthstone Pack History](https://github.com/CLJunge/Spawn.HearthstonePackHistory) app.

 ![Overlay](https://i.imgur.com/RYQOYCe.png)